Geo-Python-2020/exercise-1-tokoth/README.md

 ## Finishing the exercise

 To complete this exercise, upload your changes to GitHub in your **own** Exercise 1 repository that you created using the GitHub Classroom link.

+## Self assessment

+The cloning repository went well.
+Done that in local jupyter lab.

+The cloned repository didn't have the notebook file but it was fun to clone successfully.